Tooth nerve pain can be extremely severe.

 BUT if the nerve has become damaged by the pressure from the inflammation, then dentists will call this "irreversible pulpitis".
 It cannot be reversed.
 The process has gone too far.
 It's a bit like gangrene in a toe that has been frostbitten.
 The nerve will die.

-However, unfortunately, the nerve will not die in one quick go.
-It usually dies in little sections, with the bit that is still alive continuing to cause pain.
+This is very common - the nerve will NOT die in one quick go.
+It usually dies in little sections, like in the photo above, with the bit that is still alive continuing to cause pain.
 This situation is usually the cause of the worst tooth nerve pain of all.
 You will have a severe, constant throbbing ache.
 Anything hot or even warm will make it worse.
 Even the warmth from your cheek can affect the tooth.

 At this point, only rinsing with cold water will help much.
 You have to keep sipping cold water and holding it next to the tooth.
 As soon as the water warms up a little, you have to spit it out and take another mouthful of the cold stuff.
 An ice cube can work well, and lasts a little longer.